As a WAV volunteer, you’ll learn how to measure the following six elements of stream health using scientific tools and techniques:

 Status and Trends Monitoring

-WAV has a rich history of citizen monitoring dating back to 1996.
+WAV has a rich history of volunteer monitoring dating back to 1996.
 Over the years, projects have been undertaken to answer research questions and gather data on specific topics of interest.